 Before treatment for dry eyes, our optometrists will perform a dry eye screening assessment.
 This will involve an investigation of the key indicators of dry eye syndrome including tear film stability, signs of ocular inflammation, and functionality of the meibomian glands.
 The assessment will be performed with specialised equipment in accordance with regulated scientific protocols.

 The results of this dry eye screening assessment will be discussed with you before commencing treatment.
 In the majority of cases, you will be able to see visual images of your meibomian glands and determine the extent to which they are active or dormant.
 This will help you to understand the cause of your dry eye problem.

 Dry Eye Treatments and Management

-- Dietary supplements such as Omega 3, flaxseed or fish oil supplements may also be useful in alleviating symptoms.
+- Dietary supplements such as Omega 3, flaxseed or fish oil supplements which may assist in reducing inflammation

-Meibomian Gland Therapy – This is a simple therapy to open the glands in your lower eyelid if they have become blocked.
-It is conducted using special instruments that are non-sharp and safe.
+This therapy involves re-activating the glands in your lower eyelid if they have become blocked.
+It is conducted by the optometrist using special instruments.

 This therapy is applied with a specialised equipment (Lumenis M22 machine) by the optometrist.
 It is a drug free, drop free, light based treatment that targets chronic inflammation that is the root cause of dry eye syndrome.